-Our Soil Health Care Program is a complete service package for growers who want to sustain farms profits, through building and maintaining high levels of soil fertility in each of their fields.
+Our Soil Health Care Program is a complete service package for growers who want to sustain farm's profit, through building and maintaining high levels of soil fertility in each of the fields.

 The service includes:

-- On farm per field sampling by our technician before each crop
+- On farm sampling by our technician before each crop

 - Full Soil Health Audit and Soil Fertility Analysis in our Laboratory